razanovt/My-projects-/README.md

 # My-projects-
-this is my projects
-if you are intrested you can look into the branches
+this is the site parcer that is connected to telegram bot this bot is tracking the crypto "airdrops" and sends notifications